Guides/Renters Insurance

 • Quote at least 3 insurers on identical coverage.

-• Confirm bundle discount potential with auto/health insurer.
+• Confirm bundle discount potential with auto insurer.

 • Build a basic personal property inventory with photos.